Let me show you which ones are America’s elite fishing destinations, where the welcome is as warm as the fishing spots are cool.

 Its historic charm and beautiful river views add to the appeal for visitors seeking a picturesque fishing town.

-Why It’s One of the Best: Offers access to prolific salmon runs and historic fishing culture.
+The Local Edge: Offers access to prolific salmon runs and historic fishing culture.

-6. Nantucket, Massachusetts
+6. Nantucket, Massachusetts — Cobblestone Streets and Bluefish Runs

 Nantucket is not just a luxury vacation spot; it’s also a fantastic fishing destination.
 The island is surrounded by rich fishing grounds, perfect for catching bluefish and striped bass.